ConorJS/CamdozaalFishingHelper/README.md

 # Camdozaal Fishing Helper
 Provides a simple overlay and useful alerts for Camdozaal fishing/prayer, to make this method a little friendlier.

-**Attention**: This plugin should not be enabled outside of Camdozaal, as it will constantly alert the player.
+**Attention**: This plugin should not be enabled outside Camdozaal, as it will constantly alert the player.
 In the future, this may be solved with region checking.

 The plugin highlights the correct bench to use based on which fish you have and what state they are in (processed or otherwise), alerts the player by adding a visual glow effect to the window when a resource is **nearly** depleted (advance warning is given; the delay for this is configurable).
 When the player has finished offering fish, the nearby fishing spot is highlighted instead.